Guilt

 Dig deeper with Sebastian →

-There is an unhealthy kind of guilt: a chronic conviction that we are innately blameworthy and should expect, or even deserve, punishment or reproach.
+there is an unhealthy kind of guilt: a chronic conviction that we are innately blameworthy and should expect, or even deserve, punishment or reproach.
+In this dim light our faults and failings become evidence of our irredeemable lowliness rather than invitations to grow and to do better.

-Maté distinguishes healthy remorse — which supports moral growth — from pathological guilt, a chronic self-condemning conviction that suppresses self-assertion and produces somatic and psychological distress.
+Maté distinguishes healthy remorse — which restores moral connection — from pathological guilt, a chronic conviction of innate blameworthiness that strangles self-assertion and generates physical and psychological distress.

 Maté, Gabor, The Myth of Normal: Trauma, Illness, and Healing in a Toxic Culture, 2022thesis